This guide includes instructions to configure the Virtru Private Keystore for CSE.

 4. Store the User’s Private Key Securely:

-- Place the
+- Place the private key (

-file in a secure directory on the server where you’re running Virtru CSE, as specified in the instructions. - Each user’s private key file should follow the naming convention (e.g., user1@domain.com.key) and be stored in the appropriate directory. e.g.,
+- Each user’s private key file should follow the naming convention (e.g., user1@domain.com.key) and should be stored in the appropriate directory. e.g.,

 For next steps, see the CSE for Gmail Integration Linux